redesignhealth/codebuild-slack-notifier/README.md

 ## Install

-A valid Slack oauth token needs to be stored as a secure string in the SSM parameter store as `/codebuild-slack-notifier/SLACK_TOKEN`.
+A valid Slack oauth token needs to be stored as a secure string in the SSM parameter store as `/codebuild-slack-notifier/slack_token`.

+`aws ssm put-parameter --name "/codebuild-slack-notifier/slack_token" --value "xoxp-XXXXX" --type SecureString --overwrite`

+To configure the channels that will be notified for a particular build:

+`aws ssm put-parameter --name "/codebuild-slack-notifier/<YOUR BUILD NAME>_channels" --value "channel1,channel2" --type SecureString --overwrite`

+Edit the region in serverless.yml to your region

 Then run